Coaching Skills & Drills for the Ruck and Maul

 Therefore the challenge lies in players maintaining cool heads during these unpredictable encounters.

-A ruck is formed when the ball is taken to the ground and players from each side compete for possession while maintaining their footing.
+Technically, a ruck (also known as a breakdown) is formed when the rugby ball is on the ground, and players from each side compete for possession while maintaining their footing.